gcallah/BookReviews/mcpherson.md

 today call themselves "transhumanists," and hope to leave behind the human condition not, like Nietzsche, through the will, but largely through medical and technological sorcery.

-McPherson then takes on notable legal theorist Ronald Dworkin's embrace of genetic engineering, in that it treats children as manufactured products from which all defects are to be removed, rather than as gifts to be accepted.
+McPherson then rejects notable legal theorist Ronald Dworkin's embrace of genetic engineering, because it treats children as manufactured products from which all defects are to be removed, rather than as gifts to be accepted.

 Given the many quotes from G.K.
-Chesterton in this book, McPherson is clearly an admirer him; here he quotes him on the foolishness of piling up more and more stuff without appreciating what one already has: "there is no sense in not appreciating things; and there is no sense in having more of them if you have less appreciation of them."
-37
+Chesterton in this book, McPherson is clearly an admirer; here he quotes him on the foolishness of piling up more and more stuff without appreciating what one already has: "there is no sense in not appreciating things; and there is no sense in having more of them if you have less appreciation of them."

-The ultimate rejection of the accepting-appreciating stance is suicide, and McPherson again turns to Chesterton for
+The ultimate rejection of the accepting-appreciating stance is suicide, and McPherson again turns to Chesterton for insight on that act:
-insight:

 "Not only is suicide, a sin, it is the sin.
 It is the ultimate and absolute evil.. the refusal to take the oath of loyalty to life.
 The man who kills a man, kills a man.
 The man who kills himself, kills all men; as far as he's concerned, he wipes out the world..."

-McPherson does not mention euthanasia, but the implication of the above should be clear: Assisting someone in committing "the ultimate and absolute evil" should not be encouraged by our legal system.
+McPherson does not mention euthanasia, but the implication of the above should be clear: Assisting someone in committing "the ultimate and absolute evil" should not be condoned by our legal system.

 ## Moral Limits